mookerzhou/cooking_journal/_posts/desserts/2018-02-13-ln2_ice_cream.md

 Makes 4 cups total.

-Note that you may need either a Vitamix or a strainer to get a smooth texture.
+Note that you may need either a Vitamix, a strainer, or 24-hour soak of the cashews to get a smooth texture.

 See also: